ben-kemister/development-cheat-sheets/content/languages/powershell/strings.md

 Select-String -Path "Users\*.csv" -Pattern "Joe"
 ```

+> Note: Matches are not case-sensitive by default.
+Using the argument `CaseSensitive` looks for exact matches to the input pattern.

 ### -NotMatch

 You can also use the `-NotMatch` flag to return the strings that do not match the pattern.